 A Guide to Estradiol valerate

-What is it?
+What is estradiol valerate?

-Most combined hormonal contraceptives (like the pill, patch and vaginal ring) contain a type of oestrogen called Ethinylestradiol, alongside a synthetic progestogen.
+Most combined hormonal contraceptives (like the pill, patch and vaginal ring) contain a type of oestrogen called ethinylestradiol, alongside a synthetic progestogen.

-How does it work?
+How does estradiol valerate work?

 Estradiol valerate is converted to estradiol (aka oestrogen) by the liver, and works with the progestogen in the combined pill to stop ovulation (the release of an egg from the ovaries), stopping fertilisation of an egg by sperm and preventing pregnancy.
 Estradiol also helps to regulate the lining of the womb helping to prevent breakthrough bleeding on the pill.

-What is it used in?
+What is estradiol valerate used in?

-Possible oestrogenic side effects of combined hormonal contraceptive methods include:
+Possible oestrogenic side effects of oestrogen include:

 - Bloating